cestpasphoto/cestpasphoto.github.io/README.md

 ## Online Splendor AI

 Using same AI as Santorini, described above.
+Supporting 2, 3 and 4 players.

 ### Strength